Tortillas are a big part of my family’s culture. I know you can’t tell but I am hispanic. I grew up eating lots of corn and flour tortillas.

 Roll out to about 1/8 inch thick.

 Heat on a cast iron griddle.
-I love a wooden rolling pin because it heats quickly and evenly.
+I love a cast iron griddle because it heats quickly and evenly.
 Tortillas work best on cast iron, trust me on this one!
 (Sorry the lighting is horrible in the photo above but I want you to get the visual picture).

 My heat is medium-low.
 After placing a tortilla on the skillet, it starts to slowly form bubbles and then they puff up really nice.
 It takes about 45 seconds on the first side and then 30-45 on the second side.
 You want little brown spots throughout.
 Do not overheat or the tortillas will crack when you fold them.